Best Microwave Oven in India — Chef's Guide

 I have worked with commercial microwave ovens and combination units in hotel kitchens daily.
 In this guide, I share what I genuinely look for when recommending a microwave oven for home use — not brand sponsorships, just real culinary judgment.

 Walk into any modern Indian kitchen and you will almost certainly find a microwave oven sitting on the counter.
 But walk into most of those same kitchens and ask the owner why they chose that particular model — and you will get a blank stare.
-Most people buy what looks nice in the showroom or whatever the salesperson recommends that day.
+If you are trying to find the best microwave oven in India for your home, buying what looks nice in the showroom is a mistake.

 After 13 years of working in professional hotel kitchens — including the high-volume production kitchens at Radisson Hotels — I can tell you that choosing the right microwave oven is less about brand loyalty and more about understanding what you actually need it to do.
 In commercial kitchens, we use powerful combination units that handle hundreds of covers a day.
 At home, your needs are different, but the principles of selecting the right tool are exactly the same.